maxhatei2/kPad/README.md

   **Cmd-N** -> New file

-   I hope to add config files / config dictionary in the next releases.
+   Config files in their respective folder.
 - Responsive window resizing.

 ## Running the App